Oct. 4, 2018

 To ensure Medicare patients continue to receive care, physicians can use either the HICN or MBI for all Medicare transactions through Dec.
 31, 2019.
 More information about the MBI is available on the AMA's New Medicare Card page and the CMS New Medicare Card website.

-A recent research letter in JAMA shows the number of breaches of protected health information (PHI) has been on the rise since 2010.
+A recent research letter in the Journal of the American Medical Association shows the number of breaches of protected health information (PHI) has been on the rise since 2010.
 Researchers examined reportable breaches—those that impacted 500 or more medical records—and analyzed their occurrence at health plans, health care providers and business associates.
 Health care providers were the most common entity breached, with 1,503 breaches compromising 37.1 million records between 2010 and 2017.
 However, health plans, with 278 breaches, accounted for the largest share of breached records at 110.4 million.
 Breach location and type have shifted from paper or films to computer networks, servers and email.
 As the type of data breached has shifted toward electronic records and away from paper records, the nature of breaches has shifted toward electronic means, such as hacking.
 By 2017, there were more than 132 million breached records because of hacking and other information technology incidents—outpacing both loss and theft combined.

 Recent research conducted by the AMA has revealed that over 80 percent of physicians have experienced a cyberattack---increasing the need to better support medical practices.
 Theft of PHI and loss of access to critical medication lists, diagnoses and lab results are of great concern for physicians.
 Breaches can also result in physicians experiencing significant practice downtime.